Joy to the World (Connie Smith album): Background

 In the 1970s, Connie Smith moved from RCA Victor to Columbia Records after 18 top ten Billboard country singles.
 She had discovered Christianity during this period, which prompted Columbia to let her record one gospel album per year.
 Despite the contract terms, the only gospel collection released was 1973's God Is Abundant.
 No gospel collection was issued by Columbia in 1974 due to the label's lack of interest and Smith's unexpected time devoted to her pregnancy.
 Columbia instead issued two gospel albums of Smith's material in 1975, beginning in May with Connie Smith Sings Hank Williams Gospel.
 It would be followed by her first Christmas album, which would be titled Joy to the World.

 Smith had wanted to record a religious set of Christmas material for several years.
-In her initial contract with Columbia, executive Clive Davis noted that Smith would have the opportunity record one Christmas collection.
+In her initial contract with Columbia, executive Clive Davis noted that Smith would have the opportunity to record one Christmas collection.
 According to biographer Barry Mazor, Smith "was not pressured" into cutting pop Christmas tunes.
 "I wanted a real Christmas album, about the real Christmas.
 And I wanted the old songs," Smith said.
 "I can't say I did this for mama, but I knew she would love it!"

 Recording and content

 Smith recorded Joy to the World one year prior to the album's release.
 The album was cut over three sessions at Columbia Studio B, located in Nashville, Tennessee: August 20, August 21 and August 22, 1974.
-All three sessions were produced by Ray Baker, whom had recorded Smith's previous three studio albums at Columbia.
+All three sessions were produced by Ray Baker, who had recorded Smith's previous three studio albums at Columbia.
 Three overdub sessions were also added, however, production credits were unknown, according to biographer Barry Mazor.
 Most of the project's material was dated and in the public domain.
 Therefore, Smith was credited as an arranger for most of the project's tracks.

 A total of ten tracks comprised the original collection.
 As with previous albums, Smith chose the music.
 Among the tracks handpicked by her was "O Holy Night" and "What Child Is This?".
 "There are no better Christmas songs than 'O Holy Night' or 'What Child Is This'," she told Barry Mazor.
 Another chosen track was "Sweet Little Jesus Boy", which was notably done by gospel performer, Mahalia Jackson.
 "I wanted to do that one because I was a huge fan of hers, and that she'd done it impressed me so much," recalled Smith in 2021.
 She initially wanted to record "Little Drummer Boy" in the ballad style of a similar version cut by Ray Price.
 However, Smith was pressured into making an up-tempo version of the track.
 "I wound up doing what they [Columbia] wanted, but I've always regretted that I didn't cut it more my way," she told Mazor.
 A duet version of "Silent Night, Holy Night" was added to the 2017 re-release of Joy to the World.
 The duet version included Willie Nelson and was first issued on a Christmas compilation in 1986.